top of page

 • Maintain a vision of where the lab is going.

-• Secure funding necessary to keep the lab going.
+• Secure funding as necessary to keep the lab going.

 • Help you develop a team of mentors to help support you.